wlh18/react-1/README.md

 https://slides.com/matias_perez/react-one

+# Student Learning Objectives

+* Student can create an app with create react app
+* Student can render html on the screen
+* Student understands JSX ( {}, className)
+* Student can initialize state in a constructor function
+* Student can render state on the screen
+* Student can use event handlers and e.target.value

 ## What Is React?

 React is a Javascript library that was created and is maintained by Facebook.
 React is used to manage the DOM and create highly performant user interfaces and front end applications.